How to Grow Parsley

 Did you know that Parsley is an easy to grow vegetable?
 That's right, a

 vegetable!
 Almost everyone thinks of it as a herb.
-We suggest you grow it
+It's actually both

-in a flower garden near the house, or a container, especially if your garden
+house, or a container, especially if your garden space is limited.
+By planting

-space is limited.
-By planting it near your house, you can quickly harvest
+it near your house, you can quickly harvest some for cooking, and it will

-some for cooking, and it will continue to grow well into the fall months.
+continue to grow well into the fall months.

 As a herb, parsley has a mild flavor which is used in a wide variety of recipes.